datacarpentry/shell-genomics/episodes/02-the-filesystem.md

 type the full path.

 The shortcut `..` always refers to the directory above your current directory.

 Thus:

     ls ..

 prints the contents of the `/home/dcuser/dc_sample_data`.

-You can chain these together, so:
+You can chain these together like so:

     ls ../../

 prints the contents of `/home/dcuser` which is your home directory.
 Finally, the special directory `.` always refers to your current directory.
 So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
 This may seem like a useless shortcut right now, but we'll see when it is